Unboxed-Software/solana-react-native-counter/README.md

 We’ll write this application in vanilla React Native without a starting template.
 Solana Mobile provides a [React Native template](https://docs.solanamobile.com/react-native/react-native-scaffold) that shortcuts some of the boilerplate, but there's no better way to learn than to do something from scratch.

-### 0. Prerequisites
+#### 0. Prerequisites

 React Native allows us to write mobile applications using similar patterns as React.
 However, under the hood our React code needs to be compiled down to languages and frameworks that work with the device's native OS.
 This requires a few prerequisite setup items:

 1. [Setup a React Native dev environment](https://reactnative.dev/docs/environment-setup?guide=native#creating-a-new-application).
-Go through the ***entire article*** following the steps using Android as the target OS.
+Go through the [**_entire article_**](https://reactnative.dev/docs/environment-setup?guide=native#creating-a-new-application), using Android as the target OS.
 For convenience, we've typed out the high level steps below.
 Keep in mind that the source article might change from the time of writing to when you're reading this.
 The source article is your source of truth here.
     1. Install dependencies
     2. Install Android Studio
+    3. Install the Android SDK
-    3. Configure **ANDROID_HOME** environment variable
+    4. Configure **ANDROID_HOME** environment variable
-    4. Create a new sample project (this is only used to set up the emulator)
+    5. Create a new sample project (this is only used to set up the emulator)
         1. If you run into the error `✖ Copying template`, add the `--npm` flag at the end

         ```bash